brobot-help-dev/brobot-help-dev/README.md

 # Organisation of this project
 This project is divided into several parts:
 ### brobot-app
 The Brobot application.
-It can find in the original github here :
+You can find it in the original GitHub here :

 https://github.com/jspinak/brobot